Lynching of Thomas Shipp and Abram Smith: Incident

-James Cameron was tried in 1931 as an accessory to murder before the fact, convicted and sentenced to state prison for several years.
-After being released on parole, he moved to Detroit, where he worked and went to college.
+In 1931, Cameron was tried for being an accessory before the fact to the murder of Deeter.
+On the stand, Mary Ball said she had been raped, but that she could not identify Cameron as one of her attackers.
+He was convicted on a lesser count of being an accessory before the fact to manslaughter and sentenced to two to 21 years in prison.
+He served four years at the Indiana State Prison before being paroled in 1935.
+Afterwards, he moved to Detroit, where he worked and went to college.
 In the 1940s he returned to Indiana, working as a civil rights activist and heading a state agency for equal rights.
 In the 1950s he moved to Milwaukee, Wisconsin.
 There in 1988 he founded America's Black Holocaust Museum, for African-American history and documentation of lynchings of African Americans.
-Cameron was pardoned by Indiana's Governor in 1993.
+Cameron, who said his confession that he had held Ball while Smith raped her had been beaten out of him, was pardoned by Indiana's Governor in 1991.